community-led-design/kit/src/resources/authoring-design-brief.md

 working with, and possible approaches to address them.

 ## Why
-The purpose of a design brief is to help enhance clarity and define scope by summarizing the outcomes synthesized from co-design activities so far, and by providing specific actionable recommendations, suggestions, and ideas.
+The purpose of the design brief is to provide direction for continued co-design work at any stage in the project when the design may not yet be fully realized, but some co-design activities have been completed.
+It can also help  enhance clarity and define scope by summarizing the outcomes synthesized from co-design activities so far, and by providing specific actionable recommendations, suggestions, and ideas.
 Over the course of a project, multiple design briefs can be created.

 Read more in
 [Synthesizing Co-design Outcomes](/resources/synthesizing-co-design-outcomes)